joeparis/pf2e-errata/src/treasure_vault.md

 ;magical,staff,transmutation
 **Usage** held in 1 hand; **Bulk** 1
 -
-A multi-hued array of scales covers a *dragonscale staff*, forming a gradient of color, and a dragon’s claw holds a gem upon the staff’s head.
+A multi-hued array of scales covers a *dragonscale staff*, forming a gradient of color, and a dragon's claw holds a gem upon the staff's head.
 Dragons give allies these staves as a mark of esteem.
 While wielding a *dragonscale staff* you seem fiercer, gaining a +1 circumstance bonus to Intimidation checks to Demoralize.
 **Activate** Cast a Spell; **Effect** You expend a number of charges from the staff to cast a spell from its list.
 -